 |Subscriptions||Start at $5/mo||Start at $3/mo|

-Ring has optional chimes, so you can hear notifications throughout your home.
-Nest Hello can use any of the three Google Home speakers — that means a $29 Google Home Mini can do that much more.
-And if someone the doorbell recognizes rings the bell, it'll announce them by name.
-Which is ridiculously cool.
+Ring has optional chimes so that you can hear notifications throughout your home.
+Nest Hello can use any of the three Google Home speakers — that means a $35 Nest Mini can do that much more.
+And if someone the doorbell recognizes rings the bell, it'll announce them by name, which is ridiculously cool.

 Then there's the connection.
-I don't know if it's the difference between Ring Pro being an 802.11n device and Nest Hello being 802.11ac-compatible, or if it's some other server magic from a Google-owned company, but Nest Hello hasn't suffered from anywhere near the lag or outright disconnections that Ring Pro has.
+I don't know if it's the difference between Ring Pro being an 802.11n device and Nest Hello being 802.11ac-compatible, or if it's some other server magic from a Google-owned company.
+Still, Nest Hello hasn't suffered from anywhere near the lag or outright disconnections that Ring Pro has.

 Nest's first foray into video doorbells is a smashing success.

-The Nest Hello is simply the best video doorbell around, thanks to its HDR camera and extremely useful facial recognition features.
+The Nest Hello is simply the best video doorbell around, thanks to its HDR camera and handy facial recognition features.
 If you have a Google Home around the house, it'll even announce who's at the door.

 Still every bit worth the money for Ring users.

 If you're already wrapped up in the Ring ecosystem — or if you have a lot of Amazon Echo speakers around the house — the Video Doorbell Pro is a great option.
 Its two-month event storage is a great addition for a small fee each month.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the Android Central team.